BillAmihom/RAPQ/README.md

 # RAPQ
-Pytorch implementation of RAPQ, IJCAI 2022
+Pytorch implementation of RAPQ, IJCAI 2022.
+Any question can be asked, please contract with E-mail: yhy@stu.pku.edu.cn

 RAPQ: Rescuing Accuracy for Power-of-Two Low-bit Post-training Quantization